Flying Tigers 69th DRS Association in support of Chennault Aviation Academies proudly shares several opportunities to support the aviation community.

 - Educational Building – $1.5M

-All donations both financial and equipment & materials are received by Flying Tigers 69th DRS Association.
+All financial donations, equipment & materials are received by Flying Tigers 69th DRS Association.
 501C3 charity.
-The financial donations will support the Chennault 69th DRS Scholarship Fund, sponsorship and naming rights.
-The equipment and materials support the students for their classroom training.
+Financial donations will support the Chennault 69th DRS Scholarship Fund, sponsorship and naming rights.
+Donations of equipment and materials support students in their classroom training.

 Corporate Scholarship Donors: Each corporation that donates full ride scholarships will have the opportunity to interview and choose which students they want to support with their education and possible future employment.
-Corporations have the opportunity to invite their winners to spend time each quarter visiting/working at their facility.
+Corporations have the opportunity to invite their winners to spend time each quarter visiting their facility.

 To discuss your financial donations: Charlene Fontaine, CEO Flying Tigers 69th DRS Association, 760 715 3344